Skip to main content

 Selectors for Cluster Provisioning

-The template labels can be used to indentify and select machines with special properties to form a new Kubernetes Cluster.
+The Label Templates can be used to generate labels used to indentify and select machines with special hardware properties to form new Kubernetes Clusters.

-The labels generated for each MachineInventory are an handy selector for the MachineInventorySelectorTemplate resource (see the Kubernetes Cluster provisioning section for more details).
+The labels attached to each MachineInventory are eligible to selector for the MachineInventorySelectorTemplate resource (see the Kubernetes Cluster provisioning section for more details).

 Custom Machine Names